e-aaltonen/Crawler-Link/README.md

 Battery supply voltage is connected to an ADC pin with a voltage divider circuit, such that the voltage value can be calculated based on the analog input (the maximum input is 3.3V).

 When a button is pushed, Device A transmits a struct consisting of an integer for buttons and a float value for voltage.
-The value of buttons A-F is exhibited by setting the corresponding bit high: bits    7 6 5 4 3 2 1 0 buttons - - F E B A D C
+The value of buttons A-F is exhibited by setting the corresponding bit high:<br>
+bits    7 6 5 4 3 2 1 0<br>
+buttons - - F E B A D C

 The present behaviour is very simple; the device transmits a message every time a button is pressed.
 The transmission encoding itself supports pressing multiple buttons simultaneously.